Kaiserschmarrn recipe is a local Austrian-German specialty that has become very popular. Let’s look first at some definitions.

 – Bake to a golden-brown color.

 – With a fork separate the pancake into small pieces; keep warm, and bake the remaining batter the same way.

 – Dust the pancake with powdered sugar.

-Serve the royal dessert hot and with plum compote (classic version), Vanilla sauce or apple sauce.
+Serve this “royal dessert” hot and with plum compote (classic version), Vanilla sauce or Apple sauce.